< Available soon from our 2021 Fall HarvestClick here to be notified when this product becomes available

 Asaju has a delicately crunchy texture reminiscent to a water chestnut, while still remaining juicy in character.
 This pear is enrobed in an elegant, Champagne-colored skin with russetting and dappling on its surface.
 The color of this pear is a gem-like quality, similar to Citrine.

-The extraordinary skin on this pear is achieved through an intricate process.
+During most growing seasons, the extraordinary skin on this pear is achieved through an intricate process.
 This is the exclusive variety that we individually slip into wax-lined bags each Spring while the fruit is still young on the Japanese Pear trees.
 The bag allows the Asaju fruit to develop its distinctive thin skin all Summer long as these masked pears bask in the sun.
 Hanging from our Japanese Pear trees, each Asaju pear develops a luminous, yellow finish.

 JunoSan Asan Pears are picked in Mid-September and throughout the entire harvest season.
 This Asian Pear has complex flavors ranging from Bartlett pears, Honeycrisp apples to Mandarin oranges, especially with the skin off.
 The taste of this Asian Pear also teams up two polar opposite flavor profiles: honey nut and top-shelf tequila, combining to make one exquisite pear to bite into.